laravel/docs/packages.md

 	);

 <a name="public-assets"></a>
-## Public assets
+## Public Assets

-Some packages may have assets such as JavaScript, CSS, and images.
-However, we are unable to link to assets in the vendor or workbench directories, so we need a way to move these assets into the public directory of our application.

-To publish assets, use the `publishes` method from the `boot` method of your service provider, with the `public` tag:
+Your packages may have assets such as JavaScript, CSS, and images.
+To publish assets, use the `publishes` method from your service provider's `boot` method.
+In this example, we will also add a "public" asset group tag.

 	$this->publishes([
 		__DIR__.'/path/to/assets' => public_path('vendor/courier'),
 	], 'public');

-Now, when users of your package execute Laravel's `vendor:publish` command, your file will be copied to the specified location.
-You usually want to overwrite the public assets every time the package is updated, so you can use the `--force` flag for the `public` tag:
+Now, when your package's users execute the `vendor:publish` command, your files will be copied to the specified location.
+Since you typically will need to overwrite the assets every time the package is updated, you may use the `--force` flag:

 	php artisan vendor:publish --tag=public --force

-To make sure your public assets are always up-to-date, you might want to add that command to the `post-update-cmd` commands in your `composer.json`.
+If you would like to make sure your public assets are always up-to-date, you can add this command to the `post-update-cmd` list in your `composer.json` file.

 <a name="publishing-file-groups"></a>
 ## Publishing File Groups